MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-provide-details.md

 ---
-title: Provide Cloud Scripting details in your project
+title: Provide Cloud Scripting details for build and publish
 description: Learn about adding Mesh Cloud Scripting details to your project when you build and publish. ms.service: mesh
 author: typride